Deploy Office 365 ProPlus from the cloud

 Before you begin

-The steps in this article are based on the following best practices, requirements, and options:
+The steps in this article are based on the following best practices:

-- Manage updates to Office automatically, without any adminstrative overhead.
+- Manage updates to Office automatically, without any administrative overhead.
 For more details, see Choose how to manage updates.

-- Build two Office installation packages: Semi-Annual Channel for 32-bit and Semi-Annual Channel (Targeted) for 32-bit.
+- Build two Office installation packages: Semi-Annual Channel for 64-bit and Semi-Annual Channel (Targeted) for 64-bit.
 Each installation package includes all the core Office apps.
-(If you want to deploy the 64-bit version of Office, you can create additional installation packages.)
+(If you want to deploy the 32-bit version of Office as well, you can create additional installation packages.)
 For more details, see Define your source files.

 Step 1: Download the Office Deployment Tool